ethoinformatics/r-database-connections/Access-from-R-PC.md

-#Connect to an MS Access .mdb database from `R` on Windows 8 OS
+#Connect to an MS Access .mdb database from `R` on Windows 8

-## 1. Register your database in the ODBC Data Source Administrator
+## 1. Register your database in the `ODBC Data Source Administrator`

 - If you have Windows 8.1, click on the Start button and select `Control Panels`, then select `Administrative Tools`.
 Under `Administrative Tools`, double-click on `ODBC Data Sources` (32 or 64 bit, depending on your machine) to open the `ODBC Data Source Administrator`.
 - In the `ODBC Data Source Administrator`, choose `Add` and select the appropriate driver from the list. `Choose Microsoft Access Driver (*.mdb, *.accdb)` to read from an MS Access database.
 Then click on `Finish`.